AMD-RIPS/ST-2019/Individual Glitch Classifier/README.md

 ## Important Note (Please READ):

-The PCA model files are missing from four folders because they are tooooo big.
+Some model files (e.g. PCA) are missing from the folders because the file size is too big.

 Go to: